 Share your dinner meal with the Man in Red on December 10th!
-The dinner at Descanso Gardens includes a sumptuous buffet, a gingerbread decorating station, and entry to Descanso Gardens’ new light show, Enchanted: Forest of Light!
-Tickets are $75 for adults and $45 for children over three.
-Register here, reservation deadline is December 6.
+The dinner at Descanso Gardens includes a sumptuous buffet, a gingerbread decorating station, and entry to Descanso Gardens’ light show, Enchanted: Forest of Light!
+Tickets are $100 for adults and $65 for children over three.

 Hanukah Festival at the Skirball